koushik80/hybrid-infra-azure-intern-project/README.md

 **<p align="left"> :pushpin: Criteria: _Messages to system users in exceptional situations._</p>**

    - [x] If necessary, i.e., in the most significant disruptions affecting the production environment, maintenance work and matters related to information security, I also inform customers well in advance if necessary and possible.
-Information is provided via Intra's/Entra’s webpages, e-mail and social media tools.
+Information is provided via Intra's/Entra's webpages, e-mail and social media tools.

 **<p align="left"> :pushpin: Criteria: _Uses cloud environment management tools._</p>**

-   - [x] I have installed and maintained Azure-based virtual servers and services using the services' own management tools, Windows Admin Center, Intune, O365 and Azure management websites and, if necessary, e.g., PowerShell.
+   - [x] I have installed and maintained Azure-based virtual servers and services using the services' own management tools, Windows Admin Center, Intune, Office 365 and Azure management websites and, if necessary, e.g., PowerShell.

 <br />